tue-ees-5xwg0/assignments/assignment_3/README.md

 ### EV penetration level

-Given an input of expected electrical vehicle (EV) penetration level, i.e. the percentage of houses which has EV charged at home, randomly add EV charging profiles to the houses according to the following creteria.
+Given a (user-provided) input of electrical vehicle (EV) penetration level, i.e. the percentage of houses which has EV charged at home, randomly add EV charging profiles to the houses according to the following creteria.